Amy-Oji/sales-reporter/README.md

 The respones =>

 {

         "date": "2023-03-17",
         "totalOrderCount": 3,
         "totalOrderAmount": 1200.0

 }

 ____
-You can find details on how to run project on the [Inventory / Sales Management App](https://github.com/Amy-Oji/sales-inventory-manager-REST-API-application) page.
+Details on how to run project is on the [Inventory / Sales Management App](https://github.com/Amy-Oji/sales-inventory-manager-REST-API-application) page.